hebobibun/golang-rest-api/README.md

 - Create a new database

 - Rename `local.env.example` to `local.env`
-- Adjust the content of it as your environment settings
+- Adjust `local.env` as your environment settings

 - Run the project